Hikvision-Codec/Caffe_DFP/README.md

 # caffe-DFP
 This is Caffe-DFP used in JVET-I0022(http://phenix.it-sudparis.eu/jvet/) for network inference, which is modified based on Ristretto (https://github.com/pmgysel/caffe) and Caffe (https://github.com/BVLC/caffe)
 ## 1. Requirements
-The fllowing third-party dependency is necessary：
+The following third-party dependencies are necessary：
 * OpenBLAS, version:0.2.18
 * protobuf
 * gflags